kbdharun/AIDS-Lab/Local-Search-Algorithms/Genetic-Algorithm/pseudocode.md

     nextGeneration <- TOP-N(sortedPopulation, populationSize)
     return nextGeneration

-function BEST-INDIVIDUAL(population, problem) returns the individual with the highest fitness bestIndividual <- population[0] bestFitness <- FITNESS-FUNCTION(bestIndividual, problem)
+function BEST-INDIVIDUAL(population) returns the individual with the highest fitness bestIndividual <- population[0] bestFitness <- FITNESS-FUNCTION(bestIndividual)

-    for individual in population do: fitness <- FITNESS-FUNCTION(individual, problem) if fitness > bestFitness then: bestIndividual <- individual bestFitness <- fitness
+    for individual in population do: fitness <- FITNESS-FUNCTION(individual) if fitness > bestFitness then: bestIndividual <- individual bestFitness <- fitness